 Rachel Heimann is an analyst for the Network Science Initiative at National Journal.
 She graduated from Duke University in May 2017 with a B.A. in Public Policy and a double minor in Economics and Psychology.
 Rachel grew up in San Francisco and currently resides in Washington, D.C.

-Quinn Hirsch is an Analyst for the Network Science Initiative.
+Quinn Hirsch is an Associate Research Director for Health Policy for the Network Science Initiative.
 Quinn joined the National Journal team in 2017, after completing her Master of Public Health in Health Law and Policy from Boston University.
-Originally from the suburbs of Chicago, Quinn currently resides in Washington, DC.
+Originally from the suburbs of Chicago, Quinn went to American University and resides in Washington, DC.

 Health and Technology Policy Analyst, Network Science Initiative

 Jenny Keroack is a Health and Technology Policy Analyst at Network Science Initiative.
 She graduated from the University of Chicago in June 2016, with a degree from the Law, Letters, and Society program.
 Prior to joining the Network Sciences Initiative, Jenny interned at the White House Communications Office, Facebook Government and Politics Team, and U.S. Embassy in Sweden.
 She also spent two years as the communications intern at the University of Chicago Institute of Politics.
 Originally from New York City, Jenny now lives in Washington, D.C.

 Dan O’Brien is a Finance Policy Analyst with National Journal’s Network Science Initiative.
 He graduated from Trinity College Dublin in May 2016, with a degree in economics and business.
 While at Trinity, Dan worked as a journalist and managing editor at The University Times, the largest student publication in Ireland.
 He previously interned in investment banking at JPMorgan Chase.
 Originally from Philadelphia, Dan now lives in Washington, D.C.

 Fellow, Network Science Initiative